MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems/MCDRemoteSystemDiscoveryTypeFilter.md

 #### Returns
 A new instance of this class with the given type value.
 Values can be AND'ed together to apply multiple filters at once.

-> Note: On Android, the Connected Devices Platform can only use Bluetooth on systems running Android 8.0 (Oreo) or later.